Employment of International Students

 - Demonstrate a very strong fluency in English

 - Are very comfortable with and have a clear understanding of U.S. culture

 Students who do not possess these qualities will likely have difficulty obtaining a position in the U.S. through our on-campus interview process.
-Admitted students will be provided with a Career Services Compliance Form with more information regarding the career search process.
-This form is a requirement for enrollment in the MAC Program.

 International Students Holding Visas With Employment Restrictions

 Most international students in F-1 or J-1 status may accept short-term employment for up to 12 months.
 There are no costs to the employer for this process.

 - The employment must be for “practical training” purposes.

 - The student must get prior approval from the International Student Advisor.

 - Students must also get an Employment Authorization Document prior to the start of employment.

 International students may also qualify for an H-1B visa.
 This allows them to work in the U.S. for up to six years.